apoorvadudani/Determining-Factors-Affecting-House-Prices-using-Multivariate-Causal-Regression/README.md

 ## Background

-Acme Realty is a real estate company specializing in listings in upscale Hillsborough, California.
+Damian Realty is a fictional real estate company specializing in listings in upscale Hillsborough, California.
 I analyze their real estate data with the intent of understanding the variables that explain sales amounts.
 I collect a set of home sales detail data below (also found in the "Acme Realty dataset.csv" file in this repository).

 ![image](https://user-images.githubusercontent.com/113878059/227744412-5ec7dc73-77de-4134-bed8-be8a7e37dde6.png)